Newton numbers, vanishing polytopes and algebraic degrees: -polytopes

 Note that in dimension $3$ every thin polytope is either a lattice pyramid or trivially thin.
-But the situation is not the same for arbitrary dimension.
-In \cite[Corollary 2]{Kur24b} (using so-called ``Lawrence twist'') there is obtained an example of spanning thin polytope in dimension $5$, which is not a join.
+In \cite[Corollary 2]{Kur24b} (using so-called Lawrence twist) there is obtained an example of spanning thin polytope in dimension $5$, which is not a join.
 We recall it in Example \ref{kur_thin_ex} and show that it is a $B_2$-polytope.
 An up-to-date question concerning the classification is as follows.

 \begin{Que}\cite[Question 4.]{Kur24b} Can we classify thin polytopes that are not free joins? \end{Que}